By COGwriter

 Since the Bible teaches, "Cry aloud, spare not; Lift up your voice like a trumpet; Tell My people their transgression, And the house of Jacob their sins" (Isaiah 58:1), should that not include violent sports like American football?

 Sadly, many who are affiliated with Christianity do not wish to believe that they themselves can have any part in a variety of national sins.
+And few churches will boldly direct condemnation of the sport of American football as they believe this would reduce their membership and related income.

-American football is violent.
+American tackle football is violent.

-American football is hostile.
+American tackle football is hostile.

 Unlike stories of violence in books or movies, American football involves actual violence and often physical injury--including brain damaging ones that are often not obvious for years.